By Brad Burton, Founder & Editor · Updated June 2026 · How we research this

 Medical malpractice (capped states) 10% - 40% sliding scale State-mandated limits based on recovery amount tiers

-These ranges reflect standard industry practices.
-Your actual agreement may vary based on state regulations, case type, and individual negotiation.
+Your actual agreement may differ based on state rules, case type, and what you negotiate.

-Your fee agreement should clearly state the percentage at each case stage, how expenses are handled, and what happens if you terminate the relationship.
-Ask questions about anything unclear—a trustworthy attorney welcomes your curiosity.
+Your agreement should spell out the percentage at each stage, how expenses work, and what happens if you fire your lawyer or they drop your case.
+Ask about anything confusing.
+Good attorneys don't mind questions.

-Clarify whether expenses are deducted before or after the attorney's percentage is calculated.
-Request an estimate of anticipated costs, and ask for regular expense updates throughout your case.
+Ask whether expenses come out before or after the attorney's cut.
+Get an estimate of anticipated costs upfront.
+Request regular updates on expenses as your case progresses.

 If a fee seems high, ask why.
-Legitimate reasons—case complexity, liability challenges, extensive expected litigation—should be explainable.
-Vague justifications warrant skepticism.
+Case complexity, liability problems, years of expected litigation—these are real reasons.
+Vague non-answers are red flags.

-Use our free settlement calculator to estimate your claim's value and see how various contingency fee percentages impact your take-home amount.
+Use our free settlement calculator to estimate your claim's value and see how various contingency percentages change what actually ends up in your pocket.

 Frequently Asked Questions